-Type Associates designs beautiful, functional typefaces for use in print and on the web.
+Type Associates designs beautiful, functional typefaces for use in print, on the web and on devices.

-The current library of 39 font families includes popular revivals of old foundry fonts, hand lettered poster styles and scripts, modern sans and serif styles, as well as favourites from our early days in headline typesetting.
-The library is available through the major font vendors: MyFonts.com, Monotype Imaging, Linotype, Fontspring and Paratype.
+The current library of 41 font families, comprising 132 fonts, includes popular revivals of old foundry fonts, hand lettered poster styles and scripts, modern sans and serif styles, as well as favourites from our early days in headline typesetting.
+The library is available through the major font vendors: MyFonts.com, Monotype Imaging, Linotype, Fontspring and You Work For Them.

-Type Associates’ principal is Russell Bean, a typography professional who started his career in the early sixties in an advertising agency as production junior whilst studying publication typography, hand lettering and illustration at evening college.
+Type Associates’ principal is Russell Bean, a typography professional who started his career at an early age in a Sydney advertising agency as production junior whilst studying publication typography, hand lettering and illustration at evening college.

-This was followed by management of the “cold type” or headline division of a trade typesetting house.
-Still in his early twenties it was during this time that he designed his five weight Virginia family which won the inaugural Lettergraphics International Typeface Design Competition, and a job in their Los Angeles studios.
+came via management of the headline division of a popular and progressive trade typesetting house.
+Still in his early twenties it was during this time that he designed his five weight Virginia family which won the inaugural Lettergraphics International Typeface Design Competition and a job in their Los Angeles studios.

-As film font producer and chief lettering artist, this was a great opportunity to rub shoulders with some of LA’s advertising nobility: people like Saul Bass, Gary Burden, David Geffen and the cream of the music and movie scenes soon came knocking on the door.
+As film font producer and chief lettering artist this was a great opportunity to rub shoulders with some of LA’s advertising nobility: people like Saul Bass, Gary Burden and David Geffen.
 Lettering projects included album covers for famous groups: The Eagles, America, Crosby Stills Nash & Young, The Doors, singers Jackson Browne, Neil Young and Frank Zappa.
-One memorable outdoor poster displayed above a record store on Hollywood Boulevard for Diana Ross.
+One memorable project was an outdoor poster for Diana Ross which was displayed above a well-known record store on Hollywood’s Sunset Strip.

-His foray in sunny Southern California, was followed in 1974 by a return to his home town of Sydney, Australia to resume his previous position as manager of the trade typesetting house.
+His foray in sunny Southern California, was followed by a return to his home town of Sydney, Australia to resume his previous position as manager of the trade typesetting house.

-With the kudos of his US trip fresh in the minds of Sydney’s creatives, he soon teamed up with a long time client to form a headline setting and production studio to cater for a large slice of Sydney’s advertising agencies, publishers and designers.
+He soon teamed up with a former colleague to build a headline setting and production studio which would cater for a large slice of Sydney’s advertising agencies, publishers and designers.

-After a few successful years the partners went their separate ways – Russell continued with the headline service and eventually purchased a small, fully staffed and functioning electronic typesetting firm and added full production art services.
+After several successful years the partners went their separate ways – Russell continued with the headline service and eventually acquired a small, fully staffed and functioning electronic typesetting firm and added full production art services.

-The introduction of the Macintosh in the mid-eighties gradually saw clients becoming competitors and the studio could not continue.
-But Russell could see the future role that the Mac would play in his career and determined that his path must include it.
-One day, around 1990, a colleague presented him with a beta release of Altsys Fontographer and he set about the steep learning curve that was to follow, designing typefaces and converting some of the collected archive of headline faces to Postscript fonts.
+The introduction of the Macintosh gradually saw clients becoming competitors and the studio was forced to downsize.
+But Russell could see the future role that the Mac would play in his own career and determined that his future could not ignore it.
+One day a colleague presented him with a beta release of Altsys Fontographer and he set about the steep learning curve that was to follow, designing typefaces and converting some of the collected archive of headline faces to Postscript fonts.

-Following a brief excursion to Hong Kong where he managed the production facility of FontWorks, a Japanese font maker, Russell started another studio in 1999 providing digital printing, inkjet output and other graphic services from a shop-front on the Sydney city fringe.
+Following a brief excursion to Hong Kong where he managed the production facility of a Japanese font maker, Russell started another studio providing digital printing, inkjet output and other graphic services from a shop-front on the fringe of the Sydney CBD.

 This was the time to step up to FontLab and his font production went full tilt submitting his growing library of fonts to the world’s major vendors.